 Bake at 400 for 20 minutes, and you’re done.
 Be careful not to bake them too long.
 A convection oven tends to bake them faster, so pay attention!
 It’s better to take them out before you think they are done than to give them “just one more minute.”
 Trust me.

 Oops.
 Not quite.
 You get to eat ’em, too.

 - 1 - 1½ cups milk (I usually use 2%)

 - Combine dry ingredients and whisk to make sure everything is evenly mixed

-- Add vegetable oil and beaten eggs to a 3+-cup measuring cup.
+- Then add vegetable oil and beaten eggs to a 3+-cup measuring cup.

 - Add milk to make the vegetable oil, eggs and milk total 3 cups

-- Mix wet and dry ingredients together; make sure you stir it completley so you get all the dry ingredients off the bottom of your bowl.
+- Mix wet and dry ingredients together; make sure you stir it completely so you get all the dry ingredients off the bottom of your bowl.

 - FOLD blueberries into the batter.
 Gently, please.

 - Spoon or scoop into greased muffin tins.